auth0-lab/auth0-unity/README.md

 <img width="400" src="https://user-images.githubusercontent.com/178506/151596725-e39b3c70-689f-4d07-803d-906ebfb96f44.png">

-Alternativelly, if you don't want to use this prefab to show verification uri, user code and result, just add the `Assets/Auth0/Scripts/DeviceFlow` script in your canvas/panel and specify your own UI components:
+Alternativelly, if you don't want to use this prefab to show instructions (verification uri, user code) and result, just add the `Assets/Auth0/Scripts/DeviceFlow` script in your canvas/panel and specify your own UI components:

 <img width="500" src="https://user-images.githubusercontent.com/178506/151962282-477f71a5-8aff-47fa-9318-a6347aa25130.png">